jbwesleyster/demoback/README.md

 Demo is a java app for dealing with booking hotel.

-Rodando o sistema com gradle
+Rodando o sistema com Maven
 -------------------

 	mvn spring-boot:run